mate-academy/py-genres-and-actors/checklist.md

-# Сheck Your Code Against the Following Points
+ffffs# Сheck Your Code Against the Following Points

 ### 1. Don't add this fragment:
 ```python